MicrosoftDocs/win32/desktop-src/Msi/installer-filesignatureinfo.md

 ---
-Description: The FileSignatureInfo method of the Installer object takes the path to a file and returns a SAFEARRAY of bytes that represent the hash or the encoded certificate. ms.assetid: ab34bc46-8a8f-4b48-a1d1-d824ff36a9cc
+description: The FileSignatureInfo method of the Installer object takes the path to a file and returns a SAFEARRAY of bytes that represent the hash or the encoded certificate. ms.assetid: ab34bc46-8a8f-4b48-a1d1-d824ff36a9cc
 title: Installer.FileSignatureInfo method
 ms.topic: reference